robmarshall/gatsby-source-gravityforms/README.md

 ### Cache

-when developing, remeber to clear the cache as you work on the plugin.
+when developing, remember to clear the cache as you work on the plugin.
 Gatsby is very effective in making building a site quickly, but it does not help when trying to work out issues.
 Clear the cache whenever you make a content/query change.